NCAR/HPC-Docs/docs/pbs/charging.md

 Some additional queues on the system are for dedicated purposes and accessible only to authorized users.

 ## Calculating charges
+All charges are calculated based on the walltime (in hours) *used* by the completed job, which is often less than the walltime *requested* at submission.
+You should still aim to estimate a reasonable walltime request rather than specifying the maximum allowed, however.
+Asking for the maximum time will typically cause delays in job start as the scheduler seeks to hold the requested resources for a longer time.

 ### Exclusive nodes
 Charges for use of Derecho are calculated in terms of core-hours.
-Jobs run in Derecho queues other than "share" are charged for exclusive use of the nodes by this formula:
+Jobs run in Derecho queues other than "develop" are charged for exclusive use of the nodes by this formula:

 **wall-clock hours × nodes used × cores per node × charging factor**